The 8 Best Books for Parenting Toddlers

 The Whole Brain Child

 By Daniel J. Siegel and Tina Payne Bryson

 One of the first things this book discusses is the parts of the brain.
 The left side of the brain is the logical part of your brain, and the right side is the emotional part.
 The upper part of your brain is analytical, and the lower part is the reactive part.
 You first need to understand how and why each of those sections works and processes the way they do.

 As a parent of a toddler or preschooler, it’s important that you first stop to connect the correct part of the brain with the situation.
 You need to first use the emotional part of your brain to make the connection with your child, and then use the logical part to correct the behavior, rather than letting your emotions jump in first.

 In situations where your natural reaction is the get upset, you’ll want to stop for a brief moment and analyze the situation first.
 After you have diffused the situation, you can go back and walk through things with your child to help them better understand how one behavior led to another.
 During this time, remind your child how quickly the situation came and went and that negative feelings don’t have to last forever.

 We, as parents, teach our children most of what they know.
-One set of tools we need to give them are strategies to help calm themselves.
-This isn’t’ something they were born with, we have to teach them.
+One set of tools we need to give them is strategies to help them calm themselves.
+This isn’t something they were born with, we have to teach them.
 We need to help them learn how to deal with conflict in the midst of dealing with their feelings.